TNamdarian/saran-collection/documentation/TESTING.md

 <br>

 ### Browser Compatibility
 To ensure a broad range of users can successfully use this site, I tested it across the 4 major browsers in both desktop and mobile configuration.
-See the Browser Compatibility Table below for more detail.
 The following browsers were tested:
 - Chrome
 - Firefox
 - Safari